grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 A k6 test has four distinct stages, which always run in the same order:

-1. *Init code* initializes VUs
+1. Code in the `init` context prepares the script.
+During this preparation, the `init` context
+     - Imports modules
+     - Loads files from the local filesystem
+     - initializes all VUs, configuring their `options`
+     - defines the functions for `default` (VU), `setup`, and `teardown` stages.
-2. *Setup code* sets up data and the test environment
+ 2. The `setup` code runs, preprocessing data and setting up the test environment (optional).
-3. *VU code* runs the test
+ 3. VU code runs, as defined in the `default` functions.
+This code can run multiple times, for however much or as long as the `options` define.
-4. *Teardown code* cleans up data and stops the test environment
+ 4. The `teardown` code runs, postprocessing data and closing the test environment (optional).

 <CodeGroup labels={["The four life cycle stages"]} lineNumbers={[true]}>